 I’ve been in business for about two years now, and nothing has challenged me more than becoming an entrepreneur.
-I’ve always been a huge fan of Brit + Co (I went to their Re:Make conference in 2016 and loved it), and when I heard they were offering a new Selfmade course for women who own a business or are starting one, I knew I had to check it out.
+I’ve followed Brit + Co since their early days (I went to their Re:Make conference in 2016).
+When I heard they were offering a new Selfmade course for women who own a business or are starting one, I decided to check it out.

-Brit + Co is a creative media company that offers tons of classes that help women connect to their creative side.
-According to their website, they’ve made over $75 million in revenue, have over 400 million users on their website, 1.2 billion page views, and more.
-Those are some impressive stats, and based on their success I knew I could learn a lot from them and apply it to my business.
+Brit + Co is a creative media company that offers classes to help women connect to their creative side.
+According to their website, they’ve made over $75 million in revenue, and have over 400 million users on their website.

-When I heard they were teaming up with Office Depot to offer 200 scholarships to women from underserved communities and women of color, I decided to apply.
-I love the idea that they are trying to help more women start businesses.
+When I saw they were teaming up with Office Depot to offer 200 scholarships to women from underserved communities and women of color, I decided to apply.

-I was so excited when I heard I got one of the 200 scholarships!
-I wanted to write this post to give you an honest review of my experience with Brit + Co’s Selfmade course for female entrepreneurs, in case you were thinking of signing up.
+I ended up getting one of the scholarships and wanted to write this post to give you an honest review of my experience with Brit + Co’s Selfmade course for female entrepreneurs.
 I participated in their Fall 2020 class, so these details pertain to my experience there.

 - ABOUT SELFMADE